top of page

 💡 Optional:

-If you're flying, carry at least 2 weeks of supplies in your carry-on
+If you're flying, carry 1-2 days of ostomy supplies with you in your carry-on

 💡 Why?